pachyderm/docs-content/2.4.x/how-tos/jupyterlab-extension/docker-install.md

 ---
 # metadata #
 title: Docker Installation Guide
-description: Learn how to install and use the JupyterLab Mount Extension with Pachyderm using a Docker image.
+description: Learn how to install and use the JupyterLab Mount Extension with {{%productName%}} using a Docker image.
 date:
 # taxonomy #
 tags: ["integrations", "jupyterlab", "notebooks", "docker"]